Polkadot-Blockchain-Academy/pba-content/syllabus/7-Polkadot/8-Cumulus_Deep_Dive/Cumulus_Deep_Dive_UCB_Slides.md

 <pba-flex center>

-- The parachain runtime expects to run in conjucntion with a parachain client
+- The parachain runtime expects to run in conjunction with a parachain client
-- But validation is occuring in a relay chain node
+- But validation is occurring in a relay chain node
 - We need to implement the API the parachain client exposes to the runtime, known as host functions
 - The host functions most importantly allow the runtime to query its state, so we need a light weight replacement for the parachain's state sufficient for the execution of this single block
 - `validate_block` prepares said state and host functions